 One of the most common things I hear about why artists use acrylic is that it’s versatile.
 You can use it in many different ways, including blending it as you would oil paint.
-See what I mean in this lesson from Acrylic Revolution by Nancy Reyner.
+See what I mean in this lesson on how to blend acrylic from Acrylic Revolution by Nancy Reyner.

 Oil-Like Blending (from Acrylic Revolution by Nancy Reyner; click here to tweet this free demonstration)

 Since oil paint dries much slower than acrylic paint, oil is often considered an easier medium for blending purposes, especially for softening the edges between two colors.
 This is an acrylic technique that simulates the oil-like blending of wet paint.

 Materials: painting support; flat, soft brush; palette knife; acrylic paints; acrylic glazing liquid; paper towels

 Where two colors meet with a hard edge, revert the colors with paint right along that edge.
 (For large areas, add up to one part acrylic glazing liquid to four parts paint before applying the paint.)